 Coach Mcintosh is now in his third year as a high school coach.
 He is now the head coach at Jonathan Alder high school.

 Coach Joe Jackson graduated from Hilliard Darby high school in 2008.
 As a senior he was named Central District Cross Country Runner of the year.
 He was also a two-time OHSAA cross country state qualifier, a District champion and cross country MVP as a junior and senior.
 Joe was a Two-time state qualifier in the 3200m, finishing 12th as a junior and sixth as a senior (9:23) school record holder in the 5000m, 3200m and mile runs.
 He was 9th at nationals his senior year in the 5,000m with a time of 15:18.
 He was also a Scholar-athlete and member of senior class cabinet at Darby

 Joe Competed in four meets for the University of Kentucky Wildcats as a freshman, highlighted by a 67th-place finish at the 8k SEC championships (26:06).Joe represented University of Kentucky in three meets as a sophomore, taking 18th at the EKU Invite and 57th at the SEC championships.

-Joe is in his third year as a track and field coach.
+Coach Jackson is in his third year as a track and field coach.
 His first two years he coached at Hilliard Heritage Middle school where he achieved much success.
 In 2015 the girls at Heritage we runner up at the middle school state championships and in 2016 the boys team won the state title.
 His middle school teams hold the state record in both boys and girls 4x800m relay, and his athletes hold the record for the middle school boys 400m and 800m.
 In 2017 he coached freshman Malachi Mcgill to win his first state title in the 800 meter dash.

 Coach Justin Hines